rodlie/powerkit/README.md

 ### Slackware-only?

-No, powerdwarf should work on any Linux distro (check requirements).
-However, powerdwarf is developed on Slackware and sees minimal testing on other distros.
+No, powerdwarf should work on any Linux/FreeBSD system (check requirements).
+However, powerdwarf is developed on/for Slackware and sees minimal testing on other distros.

 ### How does an application inhibit the screen saver?